 Be cautious about sharing your phone number.
 Be selective in what number you share with the companies you do business with and limit how often you share it with others.
 This includes on social media or websites.

 Add all “extra security” measures to your AT&T Wireless accounts.
 If you create a unique passcode on your AT&T account, in most cases we’ll require you to provide that passcode before any changes can be made, including ports initiated through another carrier.
 Follow this link for more information.

 Consider freezing your credit to help prevent a new account from being opened in your name.
 Read more about setting up a credit freeze in this Cyber Aware blog.

 Keep your personal email inbox clean.
 Delete phone bills, bank statements and other emails that may include personal information.
 If your email account is compromised, you can minimize the chance hackers can get sensitive information.

-As an added layer of security on your landline, you can add a PIC freeze, or Primary InterExchange Carrier Freeze.
-A PIC freeze prevents unauthorized account changes without customer approval.
+Separately, landline customers can add a PIC freeze, or Primary InterExchange Carrier Freeze, in some states.
+A PIC freeze prevents unauthorized account changes without customer approval for landline phone numbers.
 If a port out request is submitted, the PIC freeze feature tells the new provider no change can be made until the customer removes the freeze.
 If it’s a legitimate request, the PIC freeze can be quickly and easily removed with the proper authentication.